• Skip to primary navigation

 Your email address will not be published.
 Required fields are marked *

 Welcome!
 I’m so glad you are here :-).
-I’m Anna and I beat the odds and got pregnant naturally (twice!) after the doctors said it wasn’t possible.
-I blog about how I did it and encourage my readers to take charge of their fertility journey and get happy, healthy, and pregnant!
+I’m Anna Rapp, obsessive researcher, fertility journalist, and non-toxic living expert.
+Through prayer, research, effort, and grit, I got pregnant naturally after the doctors said it wasn’t possible.
+I write about low-tox, green living, self-care, prayer, and trying to conceive.
+Stay for a while!

 Click here to support To Make a Mommy!